mov-78/is.js/README.md

 - __comparator__: The comparator invoked per element against `value`.

-The default comparator, which is `is.equal`, can be configured by setting `is.defaults.comparator` to another comparator function.
+The default comparator, which is `is.equal`, can be configured by setting `is.defaults.inArrayComparator` to another comparator function.

 By default, `is.inArray` skip _holes_ in sparse arrays.
 This behavior can be turned off by setting `is.defaults.skipHoles` to `false`.